srcJin/tresata_challenge_adapter/README.md

 EC2 cmd : ssh ec2user@66.175.209.173
       sudo dnf update -y && sudo dnf install -y python3.11 python3.11-pip certbot

-3. Download the certificates into the machine for your domain.
-You should ensure in  DNS an A record is mapping this domain  chat1.chat39.org to IP address 66.175.209.173 cmd : sudo certbot certonly --standalone -d chat1.chat39.org

-4. Create and Activate a virtual env in the folder where files are moved in step 1 cmd : cd /opt/test-agents && python3 -m venv jinoos && source jinoos/bin/activate
+3. Move to the respective folder and create and Activate a virtual env in the folder where files are moved in step 1 cmd : cd /opt/test-agents && python3 -m venv jinoos && source jinoos/bin/activate

 EC2 cmd: cd /home/ec2-user/test-agents && python3.11 -m venv jinoos && source jinoos/bin/activate

+4. Download the certificates into the machine for your domain.
+(For ex: You should ensure in  DNS an A record is mapping this domain  chat1.chat39.org to IP address 66.175.209.173).
+Ensure the domain has to be changed

+cmd : sudo certbot certonly --standalone -d chat1.chat39.org

+5. Copy the cert to current folder for access.
+Ensure the domain has to be changed

+    sudo cp -L /etc/letsencrypt/live/chat1.chat39.org/fullchain.pem .
+    sudo cp -L /etc/letsencrypt/live/chat1.chat39.org/privkey.pem .

-5. Install the requirements file cmd : python -m pip install --upgrade pip && pip3 install -r requirements.txt
+6. Install the requirements file cmd : python -m pip install --upgrade pip && pip3 install -r requirements.txt

-6. Ensure the env variables are available either through .env or you can provide export cmd : export ANTHROPIC_API_KEY=my-anthropic-key && export DOMAIN_NAME=my-domain
+7. Ensure the env variables are available either through .env or you can provide export cmd : export ANTHROPIC_API_KEY=my-anthropic-key && export DOMAIN_NAME=my-domain

-7. Run the new improvement logic as a batch process cmd : nohup python3 langchain_pirate.py > out.log 2>&1 &
+8. Run the new improvement logic as a batch process cmd : nohup python3 langchain_pirate.py > out.log 2>&1 &

-8. Open the log file and you could find the agent enrollment link cmd : cat out.log
+9. Open the log file and you could find the agent enrollment link cmd : cat out.log

-9. Take the link and go to browser
+10. Take the link and go to browser for registration

 ```